Gronlid, Saskatchewan

 Gronlid is a hamlet in the Canadian province of Saskatchewan.

+History

+Gronlid was established as a village in 1925, named after H.O.
+Gronlid, a pastor who established a Lutheran congregation in the area.

+Canadian Pacific Railway came into the village in 1927 as part of a now-defunct rail line north of Melfort.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Gronlid had a population of 71 living in 32 of its 35 total private dwellings, a change of from its 2016 population of 74.
 With a land area of 0.38 km2, it had a population density of in 2021.